katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_vultr.rst

 Integration tests
 -----------------

-Ansible includes integration tests for all Vultr modules.
+Assible includes integration tests for all Vultr modules.

 These tests are meant to run against the public Vultr API and that is why they require a valid key to access the API.